1980s voting-fraud case likely topic at Sessions' hearing | Taiwan News

 The case matters because as attorney general Sessions would be the federal government's top lawyer in voting-rights disputes, with the authority to challenge — or support — state laws dictating access to the polls.
 He would inherit an agency that under the Obama administration has sued states over potentially discriminatory voting laws but whose enforcement efforts have been stymied by a Supreme Court opinion that gutted a key provision of the Voting Rights Act.
 And he could turn the Justice Department's focus to voting fraud, an issue he's repeatedly sounded the alarm about but that current leaders consider virtually non-existent.

-Sessions was U.S. attorney for the Southern District of Alabama from 1981 to 1993, and served two years as state attorney general before being elected to the Senate in 1996.
+Sessions was U.S. attorney for the Southern District of Alabama from 1981 to 1993, and then served two years as Alabama attorney general before being elected to the Senate in 1996.

-Ultimately, Sessions' 1986 judicial nomination was derailed by concerns over racially charged comments he was accused of making.

 Asked on the questionnaire about the 10 most significant legal cases he's been involved in, Sessions mentioned his office's investigation into the 1981 murder of a 19-year-old black man that resulted in the conviction of two Ku Klux Klan members, as well as litigation that pressed for school integration and for minority representation on a county commission and education board.